Kihumba/private-/Phase-C/Android Programming/4 - Testing Android Apps/README.md

 # Outcome 4 - Testing Android Apps

 ## Skill Description
-Well-written tests can help you catch bugs early in your android app development.
-Thus, writing and running tests as part of your Android app development is highly important.
-Before you start writing and running your tests, you must set up your test development environment.
-You also need to learn to configure your project for instrumentation testing.
+The fellow writes good tests capable of catching bugs early in a typical app development.
+The fellow can set up the test development environment and configure projects for instrumentation testing.

 ## Output
 After attaining this skill, together with skills from outcomes 1 to 3, and as a demonstration of it, a person should be able to create the following app: